-The Safeguarding Board for Northern Ireland (SBNI) was established in 2012 following the publication of the Safeguarding Board Act (2011) (The Act).
+The SBNI was established in 2012 following the publication of the Safeguarding Board Act (Northern Ireland) 2011.
 The SBNI has replaced the Regional Child Protection Committee (RCPC) with an extended role to include the wider area of safeguarding as well as statutory child protection.

 The SBNI is made up of key member organisations from the statutory, community and voluntary sectors.
 We will work with these organisations, professions and the wider community, who are concerned about the protection and wellbeing of children.